openshift/enhancements/enhancements/microshift/optionally-deploy-csi-plugin.md

 ## Motivation

-Not all users may persistent storage provider or volume snapshot capabilities for their MicroShift deployments and should be enabled to choose whether to deploy the driver and / or snapshotter.
+Not all users may want a persistent storage provider or volume snapshot capabilities for their MicroShift deployments and should be enabled to choose whether to deploy the driver and / or snapshotter.
 This will afford resource-conscious users the opportunity to better tune their MicroShift deployment to their hardware requirements.